techidaily/site-youtube-blog/source/_posts/-channel-themes-igniting-viewer-motivation-for-2024.md

 **Cinematography:** There is always a place for beautiful cinematography on YouTube.
 Tell a great story about your life or your city with great moving images.

 **Short subject documentary:** Pick a topic that matters and explore in through the structure of a documentary.
 Remember that when making a documentary, think about it as making a movie -- you are not there to lecture them.
-Can you get people[riled up as Michael Moore](http://www.indiewire.com/2014/09/michael-moores-13-rules-for-making-documentary-films-22384/) does?
+Can you get people [riled up as Michael Moore](http://www.indiewire.com/2014/09/michael-moores-13-rules-for-making-documentary-films-22384/) does?
 Can you encourage people to take action?
 If yes, then you are ready to start making documentary-style YouTube videos.

 **Lip-sync:** Can’t sing but feel you have a musical gift to give to the world, well, they will never put you on the billboards for what you can do lip-syncing, but you can make a pretty entertaining YouTube video through this medium.
 It doesn’t even have to be music either, take [Bad Lip Reading](https://www.youtube.com/watch?v=gneBUA39mnI).